The art of looking back: thoughtful questions for effective retrospectives

 Method 3: Psychological safety - Health Check Retro questions

-Since we have been talking about reflection all this time, the necessary basis must also be in place.
-The so-called "psychological safety".
+Since we’re already talking about reflection all the time, there needs to be a basis for it.
+The so-called “psychological safety”.

 Only if this is available it makes sense to deal with further problems and potential in the team.